James Bay, Greater Victoria: History

+Around 1883 commercial wharves emerged at both at Ogden Point and at Shoal Point.
+The latter was a rocky outcrop and shallow rocks prevent ships from approaching.
+The wharves disappeared and in 1975 the Canadian Coast Guard built their current base.

 In addition to government offices, the James Bay area was also home to a number of industries, including Sehl's furniture factory at Laurel Point, Pendray's Soap Factory, and later Bapco Paint.
 Marine-oriented industries have included Laing's shipyard (where Fisherman's Wharf is located today) in the 1860s as well as a shipping terminal, flour mill, chemical plant and warehouses along the water between Laurel Point and Ogden Point.
 At the Inner Harbour the Canadian Pacific Railway had a steamship terminal, designed by Rattenbury and Percy James, built in 1924 in a Greek temple style and occupied since 1969 by the Royal London Wax Museum.

 The Canadian Government maintained immigration facilities in the late nineteenth century, replaced with the Dominion Immigration Building, a brick building at Dallas Road and Ontario Street, in 1908.
 This building has been demolished.

-In 1900 the wooden bridge across the tidal flats of James Bay was replaced with a stone causeway, allowing the mud flats to be filled in and the Empress Hotel to be constructed in 1908 for the Canadian Pacific Railway.
+A stone causeway across the tidal flats of James Bay was constructed starting summer 1901, replacing the wooden bridge and allowing the enclosed area to be filled.
+Although initially a transportation and sanitation project, starting in 1903 the Canadian Pacific Railway negotiated acquisition of the reclaimed land and adjoining properties, ultimately leading to Empress Hotel opening in 1908.

 The construction of South Park Elementary School in 1914 largely marked the close of the building boom in James Bay until the 1960s, when demolition of many of the older buildings made room for the construction of a number of apartment blocks, some, like Orchard House on Michigan Street as high as twenty stories.
 The threatened destruction of further older homes gave rise to a grassroots heritage preservation effort.